GIScience/gis-training-resource-center/content/Wiki/en_qgis_map_making_wiki.md

 6. Click on the map and navigate to the __Layer Properties__ window on the right.
 7. Scroll down until you see the option `Controlled by Atlas` and activate it.
 8. Now activate the preview of the Atlas in the __Atlas Toolbar__.
 Otherwise, the print layout will not update to show you the atlas page.
 You can click through each page to see how it looks.
 Depending on the amount of features on your map, they may take a while to render.
-9. Now you can adjust the __Margin options__ to best fit the readibility of the map.
+9. Now you can adjust the __Margin options__ to best fit the readability of the map.
 By default, it is set to 10% and this should fit most purposes.
 10. Before printing or exporting the atlas make sure to check every page that other elements of the map do not cover the represented region.

 ```{Note}